Riolu/TTI-Tracing/README.md

 Developers are able to trace and analyze TTIs in batches through a set of self-defined rules.
 Notice a specialized query language is defined in the software, please refer to the user manual for more detailed information.
-In addition to calculation and comparison, other functions including Count and TTI searching are also realized and integrated in the software.
+In addition to basic calculation and comparison, other functions including Count and TTI searching are also realized and integrated in the software.
 An analysis report would be generated in the end.
 The report is given either according to the error rules, or the error lines, in order to meet different requirements of developers.